Why Electrical Engineering?

 Design Projects - Real world design problems are stressed, with multiple courses dedicated solely to teaching design.
 Seniors participate in two separate design projects: an electrical engineering capstone project and a two-semester interdisciplinary project.

-All tenured faculty hold Professional Engineers licenses, a mark of professionalism that is uncommon in other programs.
+Most tenured faculty hold Professional Engineers licenses, a mark of professionalism that is uncommon in other programs.
 The electrical engineering professors come from diverse backgrounds, spanning instrumentation, electronics, power, and computers.
 An external advisory board of local engineering professionals ensure that the department's objectives align with industry needs.

 The broad-based undergraduate curriculum exposes students to multiple aspects of electrical engineering, including analog and digital electronics, instrumentation and control, communications, and power systems.
 Multiple laboratories, all with state-of-the-art equipment, assure that our graduates are well versed in the practice of electrical engineering, as well as the theory.
 A heavy focus on design ends with a two-semester senior year design sequence in which students deal with real-world interdisciplinary design problems.